arrondina/MotorPH-Payroll-System/README.md

 # MotorPH Payroll System Documentation
+> [!Note]
-🚀 This guide is your go-to resource for understanding and navigating our innovative payroll solution.
+> 🚀 This guide is your go-to resource for understanding and navigating our innovative payroll solution.
 <br/> <br/>

 <hr> <!-- Horizontal rule for separation -->